 - Over the top of the sponge, add the remaining bread flour and yeast.
 Cover with plastic wrap and let the bowl sit in a warm place until the sponge is bubbling through the flour cover, about 1 to 2 hours.3 cups (375 grams or 13.2 ounces) bread flour, 1 teaspoon instant yeast

-- Knead the dough using the dough hook for 7-8 minutes until it is soft and smooth and can be stretched without tearing.
+- Knead the dough using the dough hook for 7 to 8 minutes until it is soft and smooth and can be stretched without tearing.
 The dough should be slightly tacky but not sticky, so you may need to add a bit more flour or water during the kneading process.

 - Shape the dough into a boule and place it in a lightly oiled mixing bowl.
 Cover it with plastic wrap and let it rise in a warm place until doubled in size, about 2 hours.